KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		is created.
 	* - Instance
 	  - The Instance is an object that allows your app to communicate with a Runtime.
 You'll ask OpenXR to create an Instance when initializing XR support in your app.
-If the Runtime supports it, you might have more than one Instance at a time, if more than one XR device is in use.
 	* - Graphics
 	  - OpenXR usually needs to connect to a graphics API, in order to permit rendering of headset views for example.
 		Which Graphics API's are supported depends on the Runtime.